 I remember being entranced by Uluru (Ayers Rock) when I came across it in an encyclopedia when I was younger.
 This probably contributed to my desire to visit the country!

 As amazing as the photos look on the web or in books, there is no comparison to when you actually get up close and personal with them!

 Getting to visit Uluru and see it in the flesh was a sight I will never forget.
-It almost didn’t look real, it looked someone had put up a big placard of a rock in the middle of the desert, such was its picture-perfect quality.
+It almost didn’t look real, it looked like someone had put up a big placard of a rock in the middle of the desert, such was its picture-perfect quality.

 This trend continued when I continued travelling around the globe, especially while backpacking around New Zealand, which is one of the most amazing places I have been to.

 We are blessed to live on this planet we call home.
 There is so much beauty no matter where we look.
 It is up to us to ensure we do not ruin it for future generations, so they can enjoy tomorrow what we enjoy today.

 We only have one planet, take care of it and appreciate it, because it truly is a wondrous place!